Brewery Square, Dorchester

 Brewery Square is a major redevelopment project on the site of the former Eldridge Pope brewery, in Dorchester, Dorset.
 The development is of an area 71,000 m², on a 4.6 ha site.
-The development was a long process that angered many locals however, once completed, the development will comprise 660 apartments and houses of mixed tenure, a 3-screen Odeon cinema, 6 restaurants, 40 shops, a Premier Inn and four star hotel and arts centre on the square and an NHS Health Centre on the main road.
+Upon its completion, the development will comprise 660 apartments and houses of mixed tenure, a 3-screen Odeon cinema, 6 restaurants, 40 shops, a Premier Inn and four star hotel and arts centre on the square and an NHS Health Centre on the main road.
 Phase one of the scheme, which was completed in 2012, involved the construction of a new health centre, shops and apartments.
 The Odeon was opened with the premiere of the James Bond film Skyfall.
 The completion of the main square of the site has been delayed until March 2013.
 There have been concerns raised that the development would increase the pressure on already-limited parking spaces in Dorchester.

 The plans to convert the Brewhouse into a hotel have since been deemed impractical and so the building will become apartments with commercial premises occupying the ground floor.